ElliottLeigh2001/SPFxWebparts/webparts/TTLWebpart/README.md

 ## Summary

-This SPFx webpart is an extensive "application" to manage requests concerning trainings, travels, accomodations and software licenses.
+This SPFx webpart is an extensive "application" to manage requests concerning trainings, travels, accommodations and software licenses.
 Each user has their own dashboard where thye can visualise, add, update and delete requests.
 Once a request is created, the user can either 'save' their request so they can edit it later, or they can send it for approval.
 At this point, the request isn't editable and it goes to the dashboard of the approver that was selected during the process of making the request.
 The approver can either approve or deny any requests in their dashboard (and provide a comment on denial).
 If approved, HR members can in their turn approve or deny requests in their